gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/allow-list-whitelist-bigbrassband-cloud-gij-cloud.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
         The information on this page is for BigBrassBand Atlassian Cloud products only.
-These currently include Git Integration for Jira Cloud and Dev Info for Jira Cloud.
+These currently include Git Integration for Jira Cloud and Dev Info for Jira Cloud.<br><br>
-        <p><b>Jira Server and Jira Data Center products are not hosted by BigBrassBand.</b></p>
+        <b>Jira Server and Jira Data Center products are not hosted by BigBrassBand.</b>
     </div>
     </div>
 </div>